Pinklemonade33/No-More-Reports/README.md

 ## Design

-No-More-Reports is built with pandas and returns data frames so that more precise results can be acquired if needed.
-I designed No-More-Reports to be very simple to use, the user only needs to initialize a report object to receive a data frame, there are no other steps required as long as the required files are somewhere inside the main directory.
+Its built with pandas and returns data frames so that more precise results can be acquired if needed.
+I designed this app to be very simple to use, the user only needs to initialize a report object to receive a data frame, there are no other steps required as long as the required files are somewhere inside the main directory.
 The required files are automatically gathered when the data_file_objects module is loaded.